Barbacoa08/Barbacoa08/README.md

-# Barbacoa08 (barbajoe)
+# barbajoe

-I'm also [joe-s-avaya](https://github.com/joe-s-avaya) and one of the primary contirbutors for several of [Avaya's UI Libraries](https://github.com/avaya-dux/), but most notably, the [Neo React Library](https://github.com/avaya-dux/neo-react-library), which is an Accessible React Library for reusable components.
+I'm also [joe-s-avaya](https://github.com/joe-s-avaya) and one of the primary contributors for several of [Avaya's UI Libraries](https://github.com/avaya-dux/), but most notably, the [Neo React Library](https://github.com/avaya-dux/neo-react-library), which is an Accessible React Library for reusable components.

 ## skills

-Svelte(Kit), TypeScript, and React are where the majority of my skills lie, but I enjoy learning about new technologies and have been exploring Astro, Tauri, Rust, Vite, Vitest (and others) at the time of this writing.
+Svelte(Kit), TypeScript, and React are where the majority of my skills lie.
+I enjoy learning about new technologies and have, at the time of this writing, been exploring Astro, Tauri, Rust, Vite, Vitest, and Ionic's Capacitor.
 I am also passionate about usability and accessbility, and am in the process of acquiring an Accessibility Certification through [the Accessibility Association](https://www.accessibilityassociation.org/s/certification).

 ---